ecds/OpenTourBuilder/README.md

 # OpenTourBuilder Installer
 This is a [Python Fabric](http://www.fabfile.org/) script that aims to automate much of the system configuration needed to install and deploy the OpenTourBuilder stack.

-Curently, the only server platforms supported by this script are Ubuntu and Red Hat (and CentOS).
+Currently, the only server platforms supported by this script are Ubuntu, Red Hat and CentOS.
+The installer alos provides a sample Apache configuration file.
+Support for other web servers is currently beyond the scope of this installer.
-> We highly recomend you use Ubuntu.
-Current Versions of Red Hat and CentOS ship with older versions of Python and will require you to install and alternative version of Python.
+> We highly recommend you use Ubuntu.
+Current versions of Red Hat and CentOS ship with older versions of Python and will require you to install an alternative version of Python.
 OpenTourBuilder requires Python 2.7.
-You cannot replace the system's Python or you will break yum.
+You cannot replace the system's Python or you will break <code>yum</code>.
 There are many ways to [install](https://github.com/yyuu/pyenv) and [run](http://developerblog.redhat.com/2013/02/14/setting-up-django-and-python-2-7-on-red-hat-enterprise-6-the-easy-way/) [alternative](https://github.com/h2oai/h2o-2/wiki/Installing-python-2.7-on-centos-6.3.-Follow-this-sequence-exactly-for-centos-machine-only) versions of Python.

 OpenTourBuilder has two parts.
 The [OpenTourBuilder Server](https://github.com/emory-libraries-ecds/OpenTourBuilder-Server) developed in [Python Django](https://www.djangoproject.com/) and the [OpenTourBuilder Client](https://github.com/emory-libraries-ecds/OpenTourBuilder-Client) developed in [Ember JS](http://emberjs.com/).

-## What You Need to do Before Starting the Install
+## What you need to do before starting the install

 You will need:

 * A server running Ubuntu, Red Hat or CentOS (see note above)

 * Access and credentials to a MySQL database
-	* User
+	* Username
 	* Password
 	* Name of database
 	* Hostname
 	* Port
 * Python Fabric installed
 <code>pip install fabric</code>
-* The fully qulaified domain name of your site eg. myawesometour.com
+* The fully qualified domain name of your site, e.g. myawesometour.com
 * Git installed
 	* Ubuntu
 	<code>sudo apt-get install git</code>